fico-ita/fico-ita.github.io/content/atividades/estrategia.en.md

 However, developing systematic investment strategies can be extremely challenging.
 This requires a deep understanding of financial theory, as well as advanced computing and mathematics.
 However, the advantages of systematic investments, such as consistent, data-driven decision making, can be extremely attractive to investors looking to maximize their returns and minimize their risks.

-At FICO-ITA, we aim to identify patterns in financial data and create sophisticated algorithms that are able to take advantage of these patterns.
-To learn more about how our strategies can help you reach your goals, get in touch.
+At FICO-ITA, we research methods to identify patterns in financial data and to use sophisticated algorithms that are able to take advantage of these patterns.
+To learn more about our research, contact us.